zumasys/docs/site/jbase/jbc/cos/README.md

  COS(expression)
 ```

-Where the **expression** must evaluate to a numeric result or a runtime error will occur.
+Where **expression** must evaluate to a numeric result or a runtime error will occur.

 ## Note